Want to Sell Your House? 5 Projects That Boost Its Value (and How to Afford Them)

 That prompts the question: Which home improvements add to your home’s value, and which don’t?

 The answer might surprise you.

 Before we discuss whether you should add a bathroom or build a deck, let’s figure out how to pay for it.

 You could save up the thousands — or hundreds of thousands — to make it happen.
 Or you could get a personal loan, which is probably easier than you think.

-A good resource is Even Financial, an online marketplace that’ll help pinpoint the best loan for you.
+A good resource is Fiona, an online marketplace that’ll help pinpoint the best loan for you.
 It searches the top online lenders to match you with a personalized loan offer in less than 60 seconds.
-You can borrow up to $100,000 at rates starting at 4.99%, and spend up to seven years paying it back.
+If your credit score is at least 620, you can borrow up to $100,000 at rates starting at 4.99%, and spend up to seven years paying it back.

 Now… is that new bathroom worth the expense?